Aldaviva/Gandi/Readme.md

         1. Copy the token text.
 Keep it somewhere safe, because Gandi won't show it to you again.
         1. Set a calendar reminder to notify you before this token expires.
 There is no way for Gandi to notify you or for clients to refresh or renew tokens, so you will have to repeat all of these steps when your token eventually expires.
         1. Click Done.
-    - If you need to change the auth token of an existing `GandiClient` instance, for example if the old token expires and a new one is written to a configuration file that reloads on changes, you can set the `IGandiClient.AuthToken` property.
+    - If you need to change the auth token of an existing `GandiClient` instance, for example if the old token expires and a new one is written to a configuration file that reloads on changes, you can set the `IGandiClient.AuthToken` property any time during the lifetime of the instance.
 1. Construct a new instance of `GandiClient`, passing the Personal Access Token or API Key to the constructor.
     ```cs
     using Gandi;

-    using IGandiClient gandi = new GandiClient("<auth token>");
+    using IGandiClient gandi = new GandiClient("<personal access token or API key>");
     ```

 ##### Advanced configuration
 - You can access the `HttpClient` instance used by `GandiClient` if you want to configure timeouts, extra request headers, or add requests or response filters.
 - If you want to provide your own `HttpClient`, you can pass it to the `GandiClient(HttpClient?)` constructor.
 Make sure the `HttpClient`'s `HttpMessageHandler` inherits from [`IUnfuckedHttpHandler`](https://github.com/Aldaviva/Unfucked/blob/master/HTTP/UnfuckedHttpHandler.cs) (one easy way to do this is for `HttpClient` to be an [`UnfuckedHttpClient`](https://github.com/Aldaviva/Unfucked/blob/master/HTTP/UnfuckedHttpClient.cs)) so that client request authentication filters and JSON serialization work correctly.
+To wrap your own `HttpMessageHandler` instance (such as a customized `SocketsHttpHandler` or `DelegatingHandler`), pass it to the `UnfuckedHttpHandler(HttpMessageHandler?)` constructor.

 ## Usage